canalplus/rx-player/doc/architecture/stream/representation_stream.md

 position and the buffer size we want to achieve.
 This list goes then through multiple filters to ensure we're not queueing them unnecessarly.
-Such cases would be, for example, if the segment is already present in the SourceBuffer at a better quality.
+Such cases would be, for example, if the segment is already present in the `SegmentBuffer` at a better quality.

 For a clock based on various video events, the strategy is the following: